farcaster-project/RFCs/architecture.md

 1. A valid Client Instruction message sent by the Client to the Daemon instructs the daemon to fire a given enabled protocol transition
 2. Daemon consumes Client Instruction message and
 3. Daemon fires transitions that are in one-to-one correspondence with Client instructions
-4. Daemon's internal Swap state MAY be modified by firing protocol transitions
+4. As a consequence of firing protocol transitions, Daemon's internal Swap state MAY be modified
-5. if the Swap State was modified, Daemon MUST update Client by sending an Enabled Transitions message to the Client about the new enabled protocol transitions Client MAY next instruct to fire
+5. If the Swap State was modified, Daemon MUST update Client by sending an Enabled Transitions message to the Client about the new enabled protocol transitions Client MAY next instruct to fire
 6. Client then MAY fire any of the new enabled protocol transition and progress on the protocol execution (back to step 1)

-A valid Client Instruction message fires an enabled protocol transition in the Daemon

 The figure below presents a petrinet summarizing client-daemon communication scheme.